kevichem/antenna_model/README.md

 antenna_model is the folder where I have done all of my data analysis.
 Here is a description of each R file.

-  antenna pressure - miscellaneous analysis on the theory antenna solution - direct graphing of the theoretical model antenna analysis - analysis and graphing of data without including scale_data (size) or diam_data (strain) antenna analysis_1 - includes the two omitted files plots - code for plots I used in the poster
+  antenna pressure.R - miscellaneous analysis on the theory antenna solution.R - direct graphing of the theoretical model antenna analysis.R - analysis and graphing of data without including scale_data (size) or diam_data (strain) antenna analysis_1.R - includes the two omitted files plots.R - code for plots I used in the poster

 I also initalized a git repository for this, so you can keep track of changes.
 Use this link to clone: https://github.com/kevichem/antenna_model.git

+Miscellaneous files are indicated below p_dist.png - the actual distribution of pressure in conduits p_comp.png - comparing pressure differential with different omega. hysteresis_10.pdf - hysteresis graph of antenna 10 scale_comp.pdf - comparison between all variables in scale_data using plot()